webfactory/webfactory-gulp-preset/README.md

 ```

 ### JS pipeline

+#### Svelte
+The Webpack Gulp task is preconfigured for compiling Svelte apps, but you need to require `svelte-loader` as a direct dependency in your project to make it work.
+Specify the entry point (.js file) as any other in `gulp-config.js`, and Webpack will auto-detect Svelte and know what to do.

 #### Custom paths for module resolving
 Webpack has defaults (like `node_modules`, for obvious reasons) for what directories should be searched when resolving modules.
 It's possible to pass through additional paths to the resolver; this can be helpful if you want to be able to `import` JS files from a Symfony bundle without having to supply a long and fragile relative path.
 To do so, add the following property to the scripts object: